Success! this Exam Successfully Added.

 Official Website ibps.in

-IBPS Clerk Exam Date 2024 :-
+IBPS Clerk Exam Date 2025

-IBPS Clerk 2024 Events Dates
+IBPS Clerk 2025 Events Dates

-IBPS Clerk Prelims Admit Card August, 2024
+IBPS Clerk Prelims Admit Card To Be Notified

-IBPS Clerk Mains Exam date 13 October 2024
+IBPS Clerk Mains Exam date 29th November 2025

-IBPS Clerk 2024 Application Fee
+IBPS Clerk 2025 Application Fee

 The category-wise fee structure for IBPS Clerk online application is given below.
 Fee/Intimation charges once paid will not be refunded on any account nor can they be held in reserve for any other examination or selection.
 The application fee must be paid online itself.
 To know more check the complete guide for IBPS Clerk Application.